wviechtb/chesstrainer/README.md

 - adjust colors, text sizes, and various other settings
 - manage multiple sequence directories
 - toggle the language (English or German)
-- move and capture sounds
+- plays move and capture sounds

 ## Installation